daniilidis-group/mvsec/tools/gt_flow/README.md

 ## Citations
 If you use this dataset, please cite the following paper:

-Zhu, Alex Zihao, et al. "EV-FlowNet: Self-Supervised Optical Flow Estimation for Event-based Cameras." arXiv preprint arXiv:1802.06898 (2018).
+Zhu, A. Z., Yuan, L., Chaney, K., Daniilidis, K. "EV-FlowNet: Self-Supervised Optical Flow Estimation for Event-based Cameras."
+Robotics: Science and Systems (2018).